Yobe Creates Dedicated Account For Cargo Airport - :::...The Tide News Online:::...

 The Yobe State Government said it had established a dedicated account to ensure the completion of the N11billion Damaturu International Cargo Airport before the tenure expiration of the present administration.

-Governor Ibrahim Gaidam made the disclosure yesterday while inspecting work on the project in Kalallawa village, 17 kilometres from Damaturu.
+Governor Ibrahim Gaidam made the disclosure on Tuesday while inspecting work on the project in Kalallawa village, 17 kilometres from Damaturu.

 ‘‘We have opened a dedicated account called the Airport Project Account, money is there waiting for payment at any time,’’ Gaidam said.